 I am a naturalist, educated in physics, who worked in industry as a sound and vibration engineer for many years.
-I get a lot of enjoyment from observing natural things that go on around me and in making real connections with the natural world.
+I enjoy observing things that go on around me in the natural world.
 Many of my interests relate to natural and man-made sources of sound and vibration out in the environment but I throw in a few observations and posts on other subjects that catch my attention too.

 Murmurs from the Earth…Whispers from the Sky is the more analytical half of my personal blogosphere.
-My quiet, more reflective side expresses itself at The Quiet Way.
-In both I share some of the things around me that I have found interesting.
-I also post some black and white photographs at lightmonkey dreams.
+My quiet, more reflective side used to express itself at The Quiet Way, now closed.
+My reflective side now posts black and white photographs at landscapes and other abstractions.
+In all of them I share some of the things around me that I have found interesting.
 I hope you enjoy them…comments are welcomed.

 First, Merry Christmas!